Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Methods

 We use a dataset available from the US Bureau of Transportation Statistics \citep{BTS2020air}.
 The dataset contains the origin and destination airports of each flight, departure and arrival times, and operating airlines, among other information.
 We downloaded data from January 2019 to December 2021.
 In Table~\ref{tab:data}, we detail the 17 airlines included in the dataset.

 From the data, we construct a daily snapshot of networks from January 2019 to December 2021, in which a node is an airport.
 We connect two nodes using an edge if there is at least one direct commercial flight between the two airports during the day.
+Note that we analyze unweighted networks because we are particularly interested in structural changes due to the withdrawal of existing routes and the introduction of new routes.
 We construct both the entire network, including all the airlines, and the networks for each individual airline.